sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-upload-logs/cp-mobile-dev-kit-upload-logs.md

     * [`SetDebugSettings`](https://help.sap.com/doc/3642933ef2e1478fb1578ef2acba4ae9/Latest/en-US/reference/schemadoc/Action/SetDebugSettings.schema.html): enables `DebugSettings` during runtime or override the `DebugSettings` in `BrandedSettings.json`
 * [Using the Client API in Rules](https://help.sap.com/doc/f53c64b93e5140918d676b927a3cd65b/Cloud/en-US/docs-en/guides/features/logging/mdk/logging.html#using-the-client-api-in-rules)

 The MDK template generates a project that includes a user menu with support options, making it easier for initial troubleshooting without having to create logging, tracing, or upload actions.
-YOf course, you can create your own actions or rules and add them to  your project when needed.
+Of course, you can create your own actions or rules and add them to  your project when needed.

 <!-- border -->![MDK](img-2.0.png)